dbc60/blog/content/post/basic-web-design.rst

       margin: auto;
     }

+What I learned was one can build a site with very little CSS for the site's layout, but the process to get to that realization took a little while.
+I also learned a little about the ``ch`` CSS unit.

-I then wondered "How could this be?"
+At First, I wondered "How could this be?
+I've never seen a site made with so little CSS."
 I looked at the page source.
 It used a little more CSS.

 .. code-block:: css